Environmental Product Declaration: Digital EPDs

 EPDs are available directly from manufacturers or hosted on EPD databases, which are typically owned by the programme operators through which EPDs are produced, verified and published.
-The usefulness of data stored within an EPD is proportional to how easily it can be accessed and analysed, however, database owners have been slow to modernise platforms and most require users to download individual PDFs in order to view and compare the data.
+The usefulness of data stored within an EPD is proportional to how easily it can be accessed and analysed; however, database owners have been slow to modernise platforms, and most require users to download individual PDFs in order to view and compare the data.

 Progress has been made to improve the design of EPDs for machine-readability and indexing purposes for the construction industry through the EN ISO 22057 standard, ILCD+EPD and openEPD formats.
 EN ISO 22057 was created by ISO/TC 59/SC 17 Sustainability in buildings and civil engineering works based on the BIM data templates concept and it is compatible with the EPDs developed according to EN 15804 and ISO 21930. openEPD has been designed in a way that EPD data can be accessed via an API, promoting the integration of product-specific data into industrial design and stock inventory software.
-Some limitations for machine-interpretability of digital EPDs have been identified to use EPDs at asset level, in order to maximise its use and reduce environmental impacts.
+Some limitations for machine-interpretability of digital EPDs have been identified to use EPDs at asset level, in order to maximise their use and reduce environmental impacts.
 The InData network and other groups are working on improving these formats.